Belal-Abouraya/LP-Scheduler/README.md

 # 📅 Smart To-Do List Scheduler

 ## 📘 Overview
-This project implements a **smart task scheduler** that transforms a set of tasks (with deadlines, durations, and priorities) into an **optimized daily schedule** using linear and nonlinear optimization.
+This project implements a **smart task scheduler** that transforms a set of tasks (with deadlines, durations, and priorities) into an **optimized schedule** using linear programming.

-The project includes a **Python user interface (UI)** that allows users to create tasks, define blocked time slots, and visualize the final schedule in a **semi-week schedule table**.
+The project includes a **Python user interface (UI)** that allows users to create tasks, define blocked time slots, and visualize the final schedule in a **table**.

 ---